logiclogue/gravity-simulator/README.md

 make
 ```

-To program will begin compiling.
-The program's compiled binary will be in the
+The program will begin compiling.
+Once compilation has finished, the binary will
-`build/` folder.
+be in the `build/` folder.
 In order to run the program, type `./build/main`.
-Assuming
-you're on a Unix machine.
+Assuming you're on a Unix machine.
 It's only been tested on Arch Linux.
-Modification of
-the SDL and OpenGL header paths may be required to execute on other systems.
+Modification of the SDL and OpenGL header paths may be required to execute on
+other systems.

 The program currently doesn't have much functionality.
 To change the initial
 locations of the planets, you'll have to edit `src/main.c` and recompile.